KittyGiraudel/SJSJ/_glossary/BOWER.md

 ---
 title: Bower
-description: a package manager for front-end dependencies
+excerpt: a package manager for front-end dependencies
 ---

 # Bower